MatthewCurr/FormBase/README.md

 ## Teaching Code Use

-Lecture Slides and Tutorial Code from the **COMP2140 Team** was utilised to:
+Lecture Slides and Tutorial Code from the **COMP2140 Team** were utilised to:

 - Create the Location Component of the form.
 - Create the Image Picker Component of the form.